xRamyx/XML_Editor/README.md

 *	Minifying the XML file by removing spaces and newlines.
 *	Compressing the data in the XML file to reduce its size.
 *	Decompressing the data back into XML.
+*	Visualizing the relation between users into a graph structure.
 Then a new file is saved in the same path of the input file.

 ## Features of the application